An analytic derivation of the empirical correlations of gamma-ray bursts

-We mainly focus on the empirical correlations of long GRBs in our study.
-Note that the main difference between long GRBs and short ones lies in their duration: long GRBs last much longer than short events.
-Generally, this is mainly due to the fact that a typical long GRB usually contains much more pulses (tens or even up to hundreds) in its light curve as compared with short events.
-So, for short GRBs, we can perform similar analysis, but only significantly reducing the number of pulses considered.
-In our model, the total energy release ($\Eiso$) are proportional to the number of pulses, while the peak luminosity ($\Lp$) and the spectral parameter $\Ep$ are nearly irrelevant to it.
-In other words, a short GRB will have a much smaller $\Eiso$, but its $\Lp$ and $\Ep$ is largely unchanged.
+We have focused on the empirical correlations of long GRBs in the above analysis.
+Here we present some discussion of short GRBs.
+Generally speaking, long GRBs usually contain many pulses (tens or even up to hundreds) in their light curves, while short GRBs contain much fewer pulses.
+For short GRBs, we can therefore perform a similar analysis, but only when the number of pulses considered is reduced significantly.
+In our model, the total energy release ($\Eiso$) is proportional to the number of pulses, while the peak luminosity ($\Lp$) and the spectral parameter $\Ep$ are nearly irrelevant.
+In other words, a short GRB will have a much smaller $\Eiso$, but its $\Lp$ and $\Ep$ are largely unchanged.
 As a result, short GRBs will follow a parallel track on the $\Ep-\Eiso$ plane as compared with long GRBs, the only difference is that their $\Eiso$ are significantly smaller.
 Alternatively speaking, the power-law index of the Amati relation should be the same for short GRBs and long GRBs, consistent with currently available observations \citep{Zhang..2009,ZhangZB..2018}.
 As for the Yonetoku relation on the $\Ep-\Lp$ plane, we argue that it should be almost identical for both long and short GRBs.
-However, the number of currently available short GRBs suitable for exploring the Yonetoku relation (i.e. with both $\Ep$ and $\Lp$ measured) in detail is still too small.
+However, the number of currently available short GRBs that is suitable for exploring the Yonetoku relation (i.e., for which $\Ep$ and $\Lp$ are measured) in detail is still too small.

-A simple top-hat jet geometry is adopted in this study.
+A simple top-hat jet geometry was adopted in this study.
 It should be noted that the GRB outflow might be a structured jet \citep{Ioka..2018}.
-Luckily, a recent study suggests that $\Ep$ and the flux will not change much regardless of the choice of a top-hat jet or a not-too-complicated structured jet \citep{Farinelli..2021}.
+A recent study suggested that $\Ep$ and the flux will not change much, regardless of the choice of a top-hat jet or a not-too-complicated structured jet \citep{Farinelli..2021}.
 However, in some more complicated scenarios, structured jets may further have an angle-dependent energy density \citep{Lamb..2021}.
 They may be choked jets or even in jet-cocoon systems \citep{Ioka..2018,Mooley..2018,Troja..2019}.
-The empirical correlations of GRBs in these situations are beyond the scope of this study, but need further consideration in the future.
+The empirical correlations of GRBs in these situations are beyond the scope of this study and could be further considered in the future.